davidpagnon/Sports2D/README.md

 ```

 You should obtain a video with the overlaid 2D joint positions and angles.
 This output is also provided as an image folder.\
-You should also obtain the same information as time series stored in .csv files.
+You should additionally obtain the same information as time series, stored in .csv files.

 <img src="Content/demo_blazepose_results.png" width="760">

-*N.B.:* Default parameters have been provided in `Demo\Config_demo.toml` but can be edited.\
-*N.B.:* OpenPose-like json coordinates are also stored in the `demo_blazepose_json` folder.
-A `logs.txt` file lets you recover details about your chosen configuration.

 ## Go further

-Copy, edit, and if you like, rename your `Config_demo.toml` file to alter your settings.
+### Use on your own videos

+1. Copy-paste `Config_demo.toml` in the directory of your video.

+2. Open it with any text editor.\
+Replace `video_file` value with the name of your video.

+3. *Optionally:* If your video is not in the same folder as `Config_demo.toml`, specify its location in `video_dir`.\
+Similarly, if you launch Sports2D in an other directory, specify the location of the config file this way: `Sports2D.detect_pose(<path_to_Config_demo.toml>)`\
+You can use BlazePose or OpenPose as joint detectors: this will be detailed in the next section.\
+In `compute_angles`, select your angles of interest.

+### Use OpenPose for multi-person and more accurate analysis

+### Advanced settings

+### Pose detection

 3. ***Optional.
 Install OpenPose*** for more accurate and multi-person analysis (instructions [there](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md)). \
 *Windows portable demo works fine.*